 - Ph.D.
 Economics, 2009, University of Wisconsin--Madison

 Dr. Iverson is an environmental economist and macroeconomist who uses applied theory and numerical methods to study issues in the economics of climate change and other environmental policy problems.
-In recent work, he has also studied the optimal government response to the COVID-19 pandemic.
-He teaches graduate and undergraduate courses in environmental economics, including a senior seminar on the economics of climate change.
-He also teaches a PhD course in macroeconomics.
-Recent research and teaching on the Economics of COVID-19 was featured in The Update, The New Yorker, The Daily Californian, The Denver Channel, Confessions of a Supply Side Liberal, The Source, and The Berkeley Rauser.
+In a recent paper, he explores options for using a ``two-tier climate club'' to support high levels of global carbon abatement in an international environmental agreement.
+He is also working on a macroeconomic analysis of the carbon footprint from cryptocurrency mining.
+During the pandemic, he wrote multiple papers on the problem of "optimal social distancing", and co-taught a course on the Economics of COVID-19 that was featured in The New Yorker and The Denver Channel.
+He also teaches graduate and undergraduate courses in environmental economics, including a senior seminar on the economics of climate change, and a graduate course in macroeconomics.
+Recent research was featured on Confessions of a Supply Side Liberal, The Source, and The Berkeley Rauser.

 E. Barbier, J. Burgess, T. Iverson (2020): "Are Sub-National Agreements for Carbon Abatement Effective?"
 Energies, forthcoming.

 S. Zahran, T. Iverson, S. McElmurry, and S. Weilar (2019): "Hidden Costs of Fire Non-Suppression in Detroit: Evidence from a Natural Experiment in Devil's Night," Ecological Economics, 157, 266-277.

 H. Cutler, J. Hess, T. Iverson, D. Manning (2018): "Uncertainty, Learning, and Local Opposition to Hydraulic Fracturing," Environmental and Resource Economics, forthcoming.